Chapter 12: Growth investing

 Whatever strategy you use to invest, the key determinant of whether you are ultimately successful or not is whether you can hold your nerve and stick to your guns.
 When it comes to growth investing, I’d highlight one particular trait needed to be successful – patience.

 One of the biggest mistakes that an investor can make is selling too soon.
-They think that the business has had a good run at that it’s best to sell the shares whilst everything is still going well.
-This is perfectly understandable as you don’t lose money by taking a profit.
+They think that the business has had a good run and that it’s best to sell the shares whilst everything is still going well.
+This is perfectly understandable as you don’t lose money by making a profit.